 Weight loss is best achieved by making specific, deliberate changes to how you eat and how much you move.
 To make these types of changes, you have to be (or become) a planner.
 In today’s busy life, we all are juggling jobs, family needs and other activities.
 Honestly, that busyness is part of the reason many people struggle with their weight….
 Eating too many convenience foods, and not fitting in exercise.
 So to lose weight, it has to be a decision you make, and then you have to prioritize around it in your life.
 For example, each weekend, you may need to spend some time planning your meals and making physical activity “appointments.”

 For breakfast, it’s a good idea to decide on a few regular “go-tos” that are healthy and balanced.
-For me, that can be a breakfast shake, Greek yogurt, protein bars, etc. that you can take and go.
+That can be a breakfast shake, Greek yogurt, protein bars, etc. that you can take and go.

 If you work full-time, you can save yourself a lot of money and calories by packing your lunch as many days as possible.
 On the weekends, you can take a bag of baby carrots and portion them out into five little baggies and put them in a basket in the fridge.
 You can do the same with other advance prep, such as making a low-fat tuna salad and putting it in little containers, or hard boiling some eggs.
 Then each morning you just grab your individual portions and go out the door.

 For dinner time, you can do the same planning on weekends.
 Make a menu, get your groceries, and if you have time, do some advance prep.
-Whether it’s pre-chopping vegetables (although I admit I’m a fan of the steam bags for convenience), or going ahead and grilling/broiling several chicken breasts, you can be ready to cook when you get home in the evening, which often leads to better choices.
+Whether it’s pre-chopping vegetables or going ahead and grilling/broiling several chicken breasts, you can be ready to cook when you get home in the evening, which often leads to better choices.

 Planning is key.
 In the fast/convenient food world we live in, it can be the difference between eating healthy for weight loss, or grabbing what is available right then.